 Furthermore, when applied to a moral context, as in Experiment 5, judgements and choices related to the moral appropriateness of utilitarian and non-utilitarian models AVs did correlate but only very weakly.
 However, this was the case with partial PT accessibility (where participants received crash scenarios that involved taking the perspective of the AV passenger).
 In contrast, when participants received crash scenarios with full PT accessibility (where they were offered the perspective of the AV passenger and the perspective of the pedestrians) the association between moral judgements and moral choices was moderate to strong.
-Specifically, there was a strong positive association between moral utilitarian judgements and moral utilitarian is in provides evidence that full PT accessibility is a fundamental decision-making phenomenon which informs respondents' preferences across different behavioural elicitation methods and tasks.
+Specifically, there was a strong positive association between moral utilitarian judgements and moral utilitarian choices when PT accessibility was full.
+This result is important as it provides evidence that full PT accessibility is a fundamental decision-making phenomenon which informs respondents' preferences across different behavioural elicitation methods and tasks.